huskersec/SharpArsenal/README.md

 Given a username and password, utilize the LogonUserA() function to interact with network resources as the provided user.

+### SpawnJect
+Mimick Cobalt Strike techniques for process injection.
+Implements five techniques:

+1. Spawn rundll32 (x86/x64) and inject a payload into the process
+2. Spawn to a program of choice (x86/x64) and inject a payload into the process
+3. Inject a payload into a currently-running process (x86/x64)
+4. Reflective DLL injection of a DLL of your choosing into a currently-running process (x86/x64) - thanks to @monoxgas for the sRDI project.
+I merely merged their project into this one to allow for reflective DLL injection.
+5. Load an on-disk DLL into a currently-running process (x86/x64)

 ### References